Generalized optimal parameter-transfer learning through Mallows-type model averaging: Empirical application

+In this section, we apply the proposed method to predict monthly average house prices in selected U.S. metropolitan areas in 2023, using the \href{https://www.kaggle.com/datasets/shengkunwang/housets-dataset}{HouseTS} dataset.
+We focus on San Diego (SD), Los Angeles (LA), and San Francisco (SF), using monthly ZIP-code–level observations for each city.
+The monthly average house price is treated as the dependent variable.
+The covariates include inventory, median days on market, homes sold, total population, and pending sales, which are standard housing-market indicators capturing supply conditions, time-on-market dynamics, transaction volume, local market size, and near-term demand, respectively.
+These variables provide complementary information for house-price prediction.

+To explicitly account for spatial dependence across neighboring ZIP codes, we adopt a SAR model.
+Spatial relationships are represented by ZIP-code–level spatial weight matrices $\bm{W}^{(k)}$, $k=0,1,2$, constructed separately for each city.
+For each ZIP code, neighbors are defined using a $k_{\mathrm{NN}}$-nearest-neighbor scheme with $k_{\mathrm{NN}}=5$, based on ZIP Code Tabulation Area (ZCTA) geographic boundaries obtained from the \href{https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.2020.html#list-tab-1883739534}{U.S. Census cartographic boundary files}.
+All spatial weight matrices are row-normalized prior to estimation.

-To illustrate the applicability of our approach to different target tasks, we treat each disease's infection count prediction as the target task in turn, with the remaining diseases serving as sources.
-First, we remove the missing values and standardize all variables for each disease dataset separately.
-Next, we apply the proposed TLMMA-SAR (MLE) and TLMMA-SAR (2SLS), and other competitive methods, including TranSAR, [K]-TranSAR, and Target-SAR, to predict the infection counts of the target disease.
+The goal is to improve predictive accuracy for the target city by transferring information on spatial dependence parameters $\rho^{(k)}$ and regression coefficients $\bm{\beta}^{(k)}$ from the source cities, thereby leveraging shared spatial patterns and common housing-market dynamics.
+To illustrate the applicability of our approach across different target tasks, we treat each city as the target in turn, with the remaining cities serving as sources.
+We implement the proposed GTLMMA-SAR (MLE) and GTLMMA-SAR (2SLS) methods, and other competitive methods, including TranSAR, [K]-TranSAR, and Target-SAR, to predict house prices in the target city.
 We do not consider Oracle TranSAR, because it is infeasible in applications owing to unknown information about auxiliary models.
-We also do not consider pooling all data together for prediction, because different diseases share the same spatial weight matrix, and only the number of infections $\bm{y}^{(k)}$ and the vaccination rate $\bm{x}_6^{(k)}$ differ across diseases.
-Specifically, we use the data from the year 2021 as training samples and the data from the year 2022 as test samples for prediction.
-To capture spatial relationships, we construct spatial weight matrices $\bm{W}^{(k)}$, $k=0,\dots,K$ using queen contiguity, based on geographic data from the website \href{https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-0-countries/}{Natural Earth}.
-We then row-normalize these matrices.